Totality for Mixed Inductive and Coinductive Types: The Language and its Semantics

-\item directed-complete partial order (DCPO: every directed set has a least upper bound). \end{itemize} While helpful in section~4, intimate knowledge of domain theory is not necessary to follow the description of the totality checker.

-There is a natural interpretation of types in the category~$\Dom$ of domains, where morphisms are continuous functions.
-(Note that morphisms are \emph{not} required to preserve the least element.)
-The category theory aspect is not important because all the types are in fact subdomains of~\V. The following can be proved directly but is also a direct consequence of a general fact about orders and their ``ideal completion''. \begin{lem} If the~$X_i$s are domains, then $\big(\V(X_1, \dots, X_n),\leq\big)$ is a domain. \end{lem}
+\end{itemize} Unless specified otherwise, ``domain'' will always refer to an algebraic DCPO.
+Recall that any partial order can be completed to a DCPO whose compact elements are exactly the element of the partial order.
+This \emph{ideal completion} formally adds limits of all directed sets.
+The following can be proved directly but is also a direct consequence of this general construction. \begin{lem} If the~$X_i$s are domains, then $\big(\V(X_1, \dots, X_n),\leq\big)$ is a domain. \end{lem}